Cos dEstournel Château 1a

 Cos d’Estournel 1981 93p

 Tasted in June 2022.
 This vintage looked sensational before harvest, and many wine people in Bordeaux expected a repeat of 1961.
 Unfortunately, it rained a lot during the entire crop.
-However, several properties managed in some way to produce splendid wines, and Cos was one of them.
-Powerful with a strong backbone, mineral, great structure, delicate balance, complexity and length, and long finish.
+However, several properties somehow managed to produce splendid wines, and Cos was one of them.
+Robust with a strong backbone, Mineral, great structure, delicate balance, complexity and length, and long finish.
 It can easily be kept for 10-15 more years.

 Cos d’Estournel 1977 88p

-Tasted in June 2022.
-I didn’t expect this wine to be that lovely, considering all the weather problems this vintage experienced.
-A sensual nose of ripe(!) blackcurrants, fine acidity, tasty, complex, beautiful finish.
+I tasted this wine in June 2022.
+I didn’t expect it to be that lovely, considering all the weather problems this vintage experienced.
+It has a sensual nose of ripe(!) blackcurrants, fine acidity, and a tasty, complex, beautiful finish.
 It’s nice to drink now and for 3-5 more years.

 Cos d’Estournel 1976 94p